jsburky/LED-Album-Cover/README.md

 - On another device, in a browser, visit http://LOCAL_IP:8888/authorize and log in to Spotify.
 - Once Spotify is playing, the album cover should be displayed on the matrix
 - Please leave comments for errors and improvements.
+- Thanks to hzeller for creating the [matrix driver](https://github.com/hzeller/rpi-rgb-led-matrix)